iamsahm/top-trumps/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Run `npm start` to start the server
+3. Run `npm run build` to build the page
-4. Open `http://localhost:3000` in your browser
+4. Open the index.html with live server

 ## Technologies